 Yes.
 We do birthday parties and events year round.
 Events held in the winter months need to be indoors for the health and safety of our animals.

 We do take in animals that are no longer wanted or cannot be cared for by their owners.
 Contact us to inquire if you have an animal you would like to re-home.
-Even if we can’t accommodate you, we probably have connections that can.
+Even if we can’t accommodate you we probably have connections that can.

-If it has teeth it can bite.
+If it has TEETH it can bite.